CSPG 61 - Special Education PK-12

 Special Education PK-12 (age 3-21) is qualified to teach all special education students from PreK through grade 12.

 NOTE: The Special Education PK-12 certificate does not a require a corresponding content-specific certificate to be eligible for issuance.

 An educator holding a Special Education certificate is qualified to render diagnostic, prescriptive, and education services designed within an Individualized Education Plan (IEP) to serve students having one or more disabilities; assist in writing the IEP for the identified students; provide appropriate modification to curriculum; and provide instructional support as outlined in the IEP.

-Special Education certified teachers are qualified to offer pre-vocational diagnostic and assessment services; provide basic occupational career awareness activities (such as job shadowing); provide diverse occupational training; provide opportunities for paid/unpaid work experiences in a community-based operation; coordinate job training agreements; and make provision for the appropriate placement of these students in a work or community transition setting related to their career objectives.
+Special Education certified teachers are qualified to offer pre-career technical and assessment services; provide basic occupational career awareness activities (such as job shadowing for paid/unpaid work experiences in a community-based operation; coordinate job training agreements; and make provision for the appropriate placement of these students in a work or community transition setting related to their career objectives.

 An educator certified in Special Education may:

 - serve in the role of mentor/advisor; and

 - assist students in understanding how to read content area materials.